Ebazhanov/linkedin-skill-assessments-quizzes/README.md

 ![Noat Cards](assets/noatcards.gif)

+* To import the repo to `noat.cards` please reference the [docs](https://noat.cards/docs/faq/#import-knowledge-repository-to-repo-shelf-by-git-url)

 #### Announcement:

 if you want to meet each other or discuss quiz related problems join the `Discord` chat